Kendo UI for Angular

 Group similar data items in natural categories to help users quickly and easily navigate and understand drop-down list.
 Define the field responsible for each category while you bind your dataset to the Kendo UI for Angular DropDownList.

 While users cannot directly type into the Kendo UI for Angular DropDownList main element, you can enable them to search through the data items with the Angular DropDownList filtering mechanism.
-Rather than displaying in the input of the Angular component, the filter appears as a search box at the top of the drop down.
-You can configure Filtering in various ways, including employ “starts with” or “contains” conditions to ensure an intuitive experience and accurate results.
+Rather than displaying in the input of the Angular component, the filter appears as a search box at the top of the drop-down.
+You can configure Filtering in various ways, including employing “starts with” or “contains” conditions to ensure an intuitive experience and accurate results.

 With the Kendo UI for Angular DropDownList, you can specify a default value that will appear when the component initially renders.
 It provides a placeholder you can populate with the default value already selected or leave it empty.
 You can also use it as a label to indicate to users what to do or select from the drop-down list.
 By setting the Default Item property, the DropDownList will display your predefined custom value if users haven’t made their choice yet.